nullAurelian/comptia-secplus/Chapter 9.md

 	- Load balancer strategies vary.
 Strategies are also known as schedules.
 Simple = Round Robin/Queue.
 More complex methods take into account number of active connections or response time or manual weighting by a human administrator.
 		- Sessions might need to be tied to a particular node in a server.
 Traffic might be tied to source IP or a session affinity (aka ID number) to ensure network traffic goes to the correct node.
 		- Applications can use persistence/cookies to ensure that traffic stays to a node.
+	- Clustering is an addition to Load Balancing - clusters are groups of redundant nodes that share information.
+To the outside they appear as one device.
+		- If a node fails the traffic can be diverted to another node in the cluster as failover.
+		- The key to making multiple nodes look like one is Virtual IP addresses.
+All nodes in a cluster have a private network connection to each other with another network device acting as a front with the "real" ip.
+		- Cluster nodes are either Active/Passive or Active/Active.
+			- Active/Passive = 1 "main node" that is online and any number of passive nodes that act as failover.
+Better performance during failover, but more expensive - it's just having spare computers.
+			- Active/Active = all nodes in the cluster are in use at the same time with failover shifting load to the other nodes.
+More efficient when everything works but worse performance when failover occurs.
+- Quality of Service is the framework for prioritizing traffic based on characteristics.
+Some applications have minimum requirements to work (ie voice or video chat).
+	- Latency - time for packets to travel to destination
+	- Jitter - variation in latency
 Embedded systems are also vulnerable to attacks - attacks that target them are known as operational attacks.
 Think how hacking looks like in anime and TV shows; those are operational attacks.